Brisbane Olympic and Paralympic Games Arrangements Amendment Bill 2024

 The KAP wholeheartedly rejects the notion of holding the Olympics given the costs involved.2024-05-23View Hansard

-Supports the Olympics but expressed concern that Labor's mismanagement over 1,000 days has turned regional Queenslanders against it.
-Called for regional representation on the authority board.
+Supported the Olympics but expressed frustration that the government's 1,000 days of inaction and mixed messages had turned regional Queenslanders against the games.
+Backed the LNP amendment for a regional representative on the board.

 5.06 pmMr BROWNSupports